Brain radiation - discharge

 - It may make you more hungry, cause leg swelling or cramps, or cause changes in your mood.

-- These side effects will go away after you start taking less medicine, or when you stop taking the medicine.
+- These side effects will go away after you start taking less of the medicine, or when you stop taking it.

 Your doctor may check your blood counts regularly, especially if the radiation treatment area on your body is large.

 National Cancer Institute.
 Radiation therapy and you: support for people with cancer. http://www.cancer.gov/cancertopics/coping/radiation-therapy-and-you.
 Accessed May 7, 2014.